 After breakfast, set sail on a whale watching cruise of the St. Lawrence.
 This area was once the fishing grounds of basque whalers, and today, the marine area around Tadoussac is protected by park status.
 During this 3-hour cruise, learn about the many species of whale that call the area home.
 They include minke, blue, beluga, humpback and fin whales.
 Listen to the crew as they advise how to spot these graceful mammals.

 This afternoon is yours to explore the village of Tadoussac.
 Visit the Whale Interpretive Centre or the Tadoussac Chapel, the oldest wooden church in Canada, or simply explore the quaint boutiques that line the streets of this charming village.

 Quebec City, QC

 Travel a leisurely route along the north shore of the St. Lawrence, en route stopping to visit the Sainte-Anne-de-Beaupré Basilica.
 Situated along the St. Lawrence River, the Catholic Church has credited many miracles to the Basilica and many have claimed to be cured of illness after their visit.
 Enjoy a relaxing lunch with a view of Montmorency Falls.
 These Falls are over 90 metres higher than those in Niagara.
 Continue your journey to Quebec City, the cradle of French culture in North America.
-Your hotel is ideally located just outside the gates of the city’s Old Town.
 Enjoy a free evening to explore this fascinating city.